David Shopper/Getty Images

 This is the decade in which you may well retire, which means you'll begin withdrawing from your retirement funds.

-The traditional rule of thumb is that you can cash out about 4 percent of your portfolio in each year of retirement.
+A traditional rule of thumb is that you can cash out about 4 percent of your portfolio in each year of retirement.
 But with low interest rates limiting the amount of income your portfolio will generate, 3 percent may be more appropriate now.

 Ideally, you should have two years' worth of living expenses in cash to avoid having to dump your investments when markets are weak.